 War is hell, they say, and generally speaking, it really is.
 But in Super Trench Attack, the entire concept certainly takes a turn for the far less serious.
 Zany scientists, crazy over-the-top acting, quirky foes, and goofy death cries all make for a war that’s bound to provide a chuckle or two.
 I know how strange that sounds, but… video game, ya know?

 As a brand new recruit in The Green Army, you’ll be dealing with all kinds of crap.
 I’m not exaggerating: you’re the new guy, so you get to deal with things no one else wants to do.
 Simple as that.
 Actually, I’m just kidding.
 Following a trip through the training grounds, you’re immediately sent into enemy territory, tasked with blasting bad guys and making stuff go kaboom!
 Ah, the life of a soldier.

-Navigating the battlefield is a simple affair: WASD moves your character around, left-clicking either shoots an enemy or interacts with something/someone while right-clicking reloads your current weapon.
-Courtesy of the isometric view, headshots are not only possible, but also incredibly lethal; foot shots on the other hand… well, they’re more for comical relief.
+Navigating the battlefield is a simple affair: WASD moves your character around, left-clicking either shoot an enemy or interacts with something/someone while right-clicking reloads your current weapon.
+Courtesy of the isometric view, headshots are not only possible but also incredibly lethal; foot shots on the other hand… well, they’re more for comical relief.

 Same can definitely be said about the opposing side, as I’m hesitant to call the AI overly bright or aware of their surroundings.
 It was not uncommon for me to approach several soldiers and start shooting, managing to take out several before they had a chance to retaliate… guess I’m just one helluva stealthy fella?
 Whatever the case, those bastards sure were a varied bunch, bringing all kinds of crazy: machinegunners, mortar units, regular grunts and even monkeys all joined the fray at one point or another.